Interstate Air Pollution Transport

-Nine Northeast and Mid-Atlantic States have petitioned the U.S. Environmental Protection Agency (EPA) to require upwind states to reduce air pollution generated within their borders, which causes asthma attacks, respiratory disease, and other public health problems downwind.
+Nine Northeast and Mid-Atlantic States petitioned the U.S. Environmental Protection Agency (EPA), on December 10, 2013, to require upwind states to reduce air pollution generated within their borders, which causes asthma attacks, respiratory disease, and other public health problems downwind.

 The multi-state action is aimed at requiring nine upwind states – Illinois, Indiana, Kentucky, Michigan, North Carolina, Ohio, Tennessee, Virginia, and West Virginia – to be a ‘good neighbor’ by reducing air pollution emissions that are carried by prevailing winds and contribute to the formation of ozone to the north and east.
 The petition seeks long-overdue commitments from the upwind states to protect the health of downwind residents and to level the playing field for businesses.